inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/metrics/metric-recorders.md

 ## JMX Metrics

-Metrics exposed by MBean objects are recorded by the `inspectit.metrics.jmx` recorder.
+Metrics exposed by MBean objects are recorded by the `inspectit.metrics.jmx` recorder which can be enabled by setting the `inspectit.metrics.jmx.enabled` property to `true`.

 This recorder polls all registered MBean servers with a frequency specified by `inspectit.metrics.classloader.frequency` which defaults to `inspectit.metrics.frequency`.
 The recorder exposes JMX attributes containing values that are non-negative numbers or booleans.
 All values are exposed as double metric representing the last value of the JMX MBean.